 I’m a historian of Renaissance and early modern Europe – the world of the Tudors, Medici and Borgias – though I’m not exclusively interested in the glitzy people at the top!
-I’ve written about the diplomacy behind Henry VIII’s first divorce, worked as an adviser to the set team on Wolf Hall and broadcast for BBC Radio 4 on Italian Renaissance history.
-My latest book, The Black Prince of Florence, published 2016, is a biography of Duke Alessandro de’ Medici.
+I’ve written about the diplomacy behind Henry VIII’s first divorce, worked as an adviser to the set team on Wolf Hall and broadcast widely on Italian Renaissance history.
+My book The Black Prince of Florence, published 2016, was a biography of Duke Alessandro de’ Medici.
 My new book on sixteenth-century Italy, The Beauty and the Terror, will be out in March 2020.
 Ongoing projects include a study of early firearms and research on the crew of the Mary Rose.

 In 2004 I returned to full-time academic life to study for a PhD in History, which I completed in 2008 at Royal Holloway, University of London.
 My thesis was supervised by Professor Sandra Cavallo and entitled ‘Renaissance diplomacy in practice: the case of Gregorio Casali, England’s ambassador to the papal court, 1525-33’.